EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 #### 5.3.
 In a world where your analyses are a bit more complicated, I find that it is good to split your code into the following files:

--   “functions.R”, this file will be where all of the funcitons used to run your analysis.
+-   `functions.R`, this file will be where all of the funcitons used to run your analysis.
--   “data.R”, this file will load all of your data and edit it for your analysis.
+-   `data.R`, this file will load all of your data and edit it for your analysis.
 Never hand edit data from a source.
 If you can, always manipulate it so you never destroy your original data copy.
--   “run.R”, this file will source the other files you created and run the analysis.
+-   `run.R`, this file will source the other files you created and run the analysis.
 We want this to have the bare-bones of what we need for our analysis.